BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Troll Chain** `ACTIVE`

-A [throwing weapon][Throwing Weapon] with Strength 5 and range 3'.
+This is a [throwing weapon][Throwing Weapon] with a range of 3" and a Strength of 5.

 - **Troll Spear** `ACTIVE`

-A [spear][Spear] that deals 2 Wounds rather than 1 when rolling a natural 6 on the To Wound roll when making Strikes.
-This rule only applies when this model is not Supporting.
+This is a [spear][Spear].
+Additionally, if this model is not Supporting, any To Wound Rolls of a natural 6 it makes when making Strikes that are not prevented will deal 2 Wounds rather than 1.

 </div>